hbctraining/variant_analysis/lessons/04_fastqc.md

 - `fastqc` This calls the `FastQC` software package
 - `$LEFT_READS` This is the left read (R1 or Read 1) input FASTQ file
 - `$Right_READS` This is the right read (R2 or Read 2) input FASTQ file
-- `-o $OUTPUT_DIRECTORY` This is the directory for the output files to be written to
+- `--outdir $OUTPUT_DIRECTORY` This is the directory for the output files to be written to
-- `-t $THREADS` This specifies the number of threads that `FastQC` can use to speed up the processing
+- `--threads $THREADS` This specifies the number of threads that `FastQC` can use to speed up the processing

 All together, the final `sbatch` script should look like: